APatel-11/Dreamscape/README.md

 5. **Exit** — return to the hub

 ### The Holographic Console

 A custom 3D console (built from procedural geometry, not images) sits in the center of the archive and acts as the system's narrative anchor.
 It displays animated waveforms, scanlines, pulse bars, glowing accents, and the title "DREAMSCAPE | MEMORY ARCHIVE".
 The actual interaction controls are provided through a synced HTML overlay panel.

 ### Memory Editing

 Inside each memory the user can:

-- Add new objects (10 object types: cubes, spheres, plants, lamps, vases, crystals, memory pillars, etc.)
+- Add new objects (4 object types: bookshelf, floor lamp, ceramic vase, side table)
 - Select objects by clicking; selected objects glow cyan
 - Move (arrow keys), rotate (W/E), scale (Q/R), or delete (Backspace)
 - All edits persist per-memory, per-session via `localStorage`

 ### Memory Tone System

 Each memory has a "tone" (warm / cool / dream / echo / neutral) that drives the entire scene's:

 - Fog color and density
 - Window light color and intensity
 - Sky gradient
 - Bloom strength and threshold
 - Tone mapping exposure

 Cycling tones via the console produces a coherent, dramatic atmospheric shift, not just a color swap.
+Frame art in the archive hub updates in real time to reflect the new tone.

 ### Cinematic Transition Overlay

 The transition into a memory uses a layered cinematic overlay:

 - Pulsing radial glow with cyan-violet-pink gradient
 - Drifting holographic scanlines
 - Cycling status text ("accessing archive" → "resolving spatial structure" → "reconstructing memory")
 - Live progress bar tied to actual loading work + bezier transition progress
-- Subtle vignette and film grain
+- Subtle vignette

 The overlay is **dynamic** — it stays up exactly as long as the system needs to load, then fades cleanly when the bezier camera completes its arc into the memory.

 ### Persistent Memory Archive

 - Memory names, tones, clarity values, and edited objects all persist in `localStorage`
 - The archive can be expanded (Add Memory), pruned (Erase Memory), or fully reset